Certificate Issuers

 Wallets

 A wallet is required to notarize certificates on the blockchain.
-A wallet can be created from scratch or restored from a backup.
+When a new workspace (company) is created, a wallet and identity will be created automatically for you.

 TIP

 Interactions with the blockchain require cryptographic keys, specifically one or more pairs of private and public keys.
-S1SEVEN provides a cloud wallet solution to create and store private keys in highly secure wallets guaranteeing that private keys never leave cryptographically secure zones.
+S1SEVEN provides a cloud wallet solution to create and store private keys in highly secure wallets.

 Restore a Wallet from Backup